Factoring Out the Coefficient of the Variable: A complete walkthrough

 Introduction: What Does it Mean to Factor Out a Coefficient?

 When we talk about factoring out the coefficient of a variable, we're essentially performing the reverse of the distributive property.
 Remember the distributive property: a(b + c) = ab + ac.
 Factoring out a coefficient means we start with an expression like ab + ac and rewrite it in the form a(b + c).
-The coefficient, a, is "factored out" leaving the remaining terms within parentheses.
+So the coefficient, a, is "factored out" leaving the remaining terms within parentheses.
 This process simplifies expressions, reveals underlying structures, and makes further algebraic manipulations easier.

 Step-by-Step Process: Factoring Out Coefficients